The G Files

-The G Files is the sixth and final studio album by American rapper Warren G. The album features guest performances from fellow 213 members, Snoop Dogg and Nate Dogg, as well as Cassie Davis and Blink-182 drummer Travis Barker.
+The G Files is the sixth studio album by American rapper and musician Warren G. The album features guest performances from fellow 213 members, Snoop Dogg and Nate Dogg, Raekwon, RBX, Mr. Lucc from Dubb Union, as well as Cassie Davis, Ray J, BJ, and Blink-182 drummer Travis Barker, among others.

 The first single, titled "Ringtone", was released June 8, 2008.
 A second single, titled "Crush", featuring singer Ray J was released July 27, 2008.
-Warren G has also leaked the well-received "Mr. DJ", though later admitted that it would not be included on the album because he had forgotten where he found the sample.
+Warren G has also leaked the well-received "Mr. DJ"; he later admitted that it would not be included on the album because he had forgotten where he found the sample.
 Warren G also released another street single, titled "Gigolos Get Lonely 2", however, it did not make the album.